-The service provider shall follow these precautions and guidelines when working on Li-lon batteries:
+The customer-facing service provider shall follow these precautions and guidelines when working on Lilon batteries:

-- Wear safety glasses whenever handling batteries. - Remove jewelry items such as rings, wristwatches, pendants, etc., that could come in contact with the battery terminals. - Always inspect Standard Operating Procedure (SOP) prior to disassembly to ensure the proper temperature guidelines are followed when disassembling devices. - All swollen, creased, dented, punctured, or otherwise deformed, batteries shall be processed in accordance with appropriate SOP. - Always have all safety equipment available (ABC fire extinguisher, fire safety gloves and dedicated Li-lon containment container with sand) when disassembling or processing devices with internal soft-pouch batteries. - Cover all metal work surfaces with an insulating material (ESD mat).
-Work areas shall be kept clean and free of metal or sharp objects that could short the contacts, puncture or damage the cover to the battery. - All tools shall be made of ESD material with no sharp edges in order to prevent dents and punctures.
+- Wear safety glasses whenever handling batteries. - Remove jewelry items such as rings, wristwatches, pendants, etc., that could come in contact with the battery terminals. - Always inspect Standard Operating Procedure (SOP) prior to disassembly to ensure the proper temperature guidelines are followed when disassembling devices. - Do not handle battery packs if they feel warm/hot to the touch or look deformed, swollen, crushed, have breached enclosure, show signs of electrolyte leakage.
+Ask for a supervisor's involvement. - All swollen, creased, dented, punctured, or otherwise deformed, batteries shall be processed in accordance with appropriate SOP. - Handle batteries with signs of leakage in a well-ventilated area.

+- Always have all safety equipment available (ABC fire extinguisher, fire safety gloves and dedicated Li-Ion battery containment container with sand) when disassembling or processing devices with internal soft-pouch batteries. - Cover all metal work surfaces with an insulating material (ESD mat).
+Work areas shall be kept clean and free of metal or sharp objects that could shorten the contacts, puncture, or damage the cover to the battery. - All tools shall be made of ESD material with no sharp edges to prevent dents and punctures. - Promptly dispose of used batteries in accordance with local regulations.